 Bachelor and Master theses

-Positions available: Are you intersted in starting to work as a bachelor or master student in our group at the synchrotron radiation source HZB-BESSY II in Berlin or at the University of Duisburg-Essen?
-Please do not hesitate to contact us: c.schmitz-antoniak(at)fz-juelich.de, carolin.antoniak(at)uni-due.de
+Positions available: Are you intersted in starting to work as a bachelor or master student in our group at the synchrotron radiation source HZB-BESSY II in Berlin or at the Free University Berlin?
+Please do not hesitate to contact us: c.schmitz-antoniak(at)fz-juelich.de, carolin.schmitz-antoniak(at)fu-berlin.de

 Currently there are no positions available.
 However, funding may be obtained in the framework of a fellowship, e.g. from the DAAD for foreign applicants or Stipendium Plus for applicants who already have a permanent residence in Germany.